 I want to change my life.

-Are you ready to focus on being healthy instead of being thin?
+Are you ready E.N.D. dieting by focusing on being healthy instead of being thin?

 Have any questions about this article?

 What idea resonated with you the most?
 Let me know in the comments below 🙂